Mesothelioma

 Peritoneal Mesothelioma

-Peritoneal mesothelioma forms in the lining of the abdomen (peritoneum) decades after swallowing asbestos fibers.
+Peritoneal mesothelioma is the second-most common type of this cancer, making up 10-16% of cases.
+It forms in the abdominal lining (peritoneum) after swallowing asbestos fibers.

 Pericardial Mesothelioma